Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 • Product roundups with affiliate links

-• Reviews with commission-based links
+• Reviews tied to commission-based links

 Editorial Content